PluralKit/PluralKit/docs/content/command-list.md

 - `pk;config autoproxy timeout [<duration>|off|reset]` - Sets the latch timeout duration for your system.
 - `pk;config autoproxy account [on|off]` - Toggles autoproxy globally for the current account.
 - `pk;config proxy case [on|off]` - Toggles case sensitive proxy tags for your system.
+- `pk;config private member [on|off]` - Toggles whether member privacy is automatically set to private for new members.
+- `pk;config private group [on|off]` - Toggles whether group privacy is automatically set to private for new groups.
+- `pk;config show private [on|off]` - Toggles whether private information is shown to linked accounts by default.

 ## Server owner commands
 *(all commands here require Manage Server permission)*